Goryeo: Last reform

 After the death of Gongmin's wife Noguk in 1365, he fell into depression.
-In the end, he became indifferent to politics and entrusted that great task to the Buddhist monk Shin Don.
-But after six years, Shin Don lost his position.
-In 1374, Gongmin was killed by Hong Ryun (홍륜), Choe Mansaeng (최만생), and others.
+In the end, he became indifferent to politics and entrusted that great task to the Buddhist monk Sin Ton.
+But after six years, Sin Ton lost his position.
+In 1374, Gongmin was killed by Hong Ryun (홍륜), Ch'oe Mansaeng (최만생), and others.

-After his death, a high official Yi In-im assumed the helm of the government and enthroned eleven-year-old, King U, the son of King Gongmin.
+After his death, a high official Yi Inim assumed the helm of the government and enthroned eleven-year-old, King U, the son of King Gongmin.

-During this tumultuous period, Goryeo momentarily conquered Liaoyang in 1356, repulsed two large invasions by the Red Turbans in 1359 and 1360, and defeated the final attempt by the Yuan to dominate Goryeo when General Choe Yeong defeated an invading Mongol tumen in 1364.
-During the 1380s, Goryeo turned its attention to the Wokou menace and used naval artillery created by Choe Mu-seon to annihilate hundreds of pirate ships.
+During this tumultuous period, Goryeo momentarily conquered Liaoyang in 1356, repulsed two large invasions by the Red Turbans in 1359 and 1360, and defeated the final attempt by the Yuan to dominate Goryeo when General Ch'oe Yŏng defeated an invading Mongol tumen in 1364.
+During the 1380s, Goryeo turned its attention to the Wokou menace and used naval artillery created by Ch'oe Musŏn to annihilate hundreds of pirate ships.

 Fall

-In 1388, King U (son of King Gongmin and a concubine) and general Choe Yeong planned a campaign to invade present-day Liaoning of China.
-King U put the general Yi Seong-gye (later Taejo) in charge, but he stopped at the border and rebelled.
+In 1388, King U (son of King Gongmin and a concubine) and general Ch'oe Yŏng planned a campaign to invade now Liaoning of China.
+King U put the general Yi Sŏnggye (later Taejo) in charge, but he stopped at the border and rebelled.

-Goryeo fell to General Yi Seong-gye, a son of Yi Ja-chun, who put to death the last three Goryeo kings, usurped the throne and established in 1392 the Joseon dynasty.
+Goryeo fell to Yi Sŏnggye, who put to death the last three Goryeo kings, usurped the throne, and established in 1392 the Joseon dynasty.